josephmnielsen/codeQuiz/README.md

 This is my attempt at creating a code quiz.
-I was able to get the quiz and timer running properly but have not been able to get the score to increase or the scoreboard functioning.
-I will be continuing to update as I work out the kinks.
+I was able to get the quiz, timer, and score functioning but have not been able to get the scoreboard functioning yet.
+I will continue to update as I am able to debug these issues.